Jean-Marie Loret: The Loret–Hitler connection

 In his 1980 memoirs, Hitler's valet Heinz Linge states that in mid-1940 Hitler told a number of people that he had associations with a particular French village stemming from World War I but going beyond his duties as a soldier.
 Then, on 19 July, Linge was in the same room as Heinrich Himmler when the latter took a call from Hitler.
 Himmler was tasked with finding someone in that village, and after Linge left the room so Himmler could continue the conversation in private, he overheard discussion of a woman and her son.
 Linge believed that Loret's account corresponded with these implications.

 Maser maintained that he had heard of a reputed son of Hitler for the first time in 1965 while doing research in Wavrin and surrounding cities.
 He followed up on these reports, met Loret in the process, and was able to convince him to let the story be published.
 Historians, including Anton Joachimsthaler, criticised Maser for pursuing commercial motives and sensationalism.
-Other historians such as Timothy Ryback, Ian Kershaw, also argued that Hitler's paternity of Loret was unlikely to be proven.
+Other historians, such as Timothy Ryback and Ian Kershaw, argued that Hitler's paternity of Loret was unlikely to be proven.

 According to Maser's portrayal, a 28-year-old Hitler had met the 19-year-old Charlotte in the city of Lille, in the German-occupied part of France, while stationed there as a soldier.
 She stated that "One day I was cutting hay with other women when we saw a German soldier on the other side of the street.
 I was designated to approach him."
 Maser wrote in his Hitler biography on the relationship of Hitler and Lobjoie:

 At the beginning of 1916 the young woman had met the German soldier Adolf Hitler for the first time.
 She stayed first in Premont, allowed herself to fall into a sexual relationship with him, and followed him until autumn 1917 to, among other places, Seboncourt, Forunes, Wavrin and Noyelles-lès-Seclin in Northern France – and, in May, June and July 1917, also to Ardooie in Belgium.

 Despite not being able to speak the same language, Hitler and Charlotte purportedly continued their relationship and frequently went on country walks and shared drinks at night.
 Loret was ultimately conceived after a ‘tipsy’ evening in the summer of 1917 in Ardooie.
 Later, Charlotte would recall to her son that the soldier had a short temper and would often rant in German:

 When your father was around, which was very rarely, he liked to take me for walks in the countryside.
 But these walks usually ended badly.
 In fact, your father, inspired by nature, launched into speeches which I did not really understand.
 He did not speak French, but solely ranted in German, talking to an imaginary audience.
 Even if I spoke German I would not be able to follow him, as the histories of Prussia, Austria and Bavaria were not familiar to me at all, far from it.
 My reaction used to anger your father so much that I did not show any reaction.